HenrikSamuelsson/Introduction_to_Java_Programming/Chapter_02/Check_Point_Ch02.md

 ```
 (2 + 100) % 7 = 4
 ```
-The result is 4 indicating the fourt day in a week, meaning that the answer is Thursday.
+The result is 4 indicating the fourth day in a week, meaning that the answer is Thursday.